owwkmidream/l4dtoolz/README_EN.md

 ## 5. Key Features
 ### 5.1 More Reliable
-- Compared with the original l4dtoolz and tickrate_enabler, it almost doesn't depend on signatures.
+- Compared with the original l4dtoolz and tickrate_enabler, it does not rely on signatures at all.
 - It uses offset addressing, the probability of this extension being invalid due to game updates is low.
 - Most features are rewritten, greatly improving reliability.
 ### 5.2 Dynamically Modifiable MaxClients